xiaoyue10131748/Lalaine/README.md

 - Analyzing result can be found in **./result/0/prediction_output/**

 ### Step three: perform compliance check.
-- download privacy label of apps we crawled from app store and put it under *data* folder: <https://drive.google.com/file/d/1k3FulkLvOhgLV_hU-hkxnuvnP4FF3tXz/view?usp=share_link>.
+- download [privacy label of apps](<https://drive.google.com/file/d/1k3FulkLvOhgLV_hU-hkxnuvnP4FF3tXz/view?usp=share_link>) we crawled from app store and put it under *data* folder.
 If the app you want to test is not on the list, you can mannully add it to this file to allow further complaince check.
 - run the script `python compliance_check.py 0 .`

 ## Other materials